nexys/nexys.github.io/_posts/2014-02-26-en-route-to-nha-trang.markdown

 date:	2014-02-26 08:07:04
 ---

 We went to see the Thác Prenn waterfalls that were closed the day before.
 Besides seeing the waterfall you can also ride ostriches, elephants and camels there.
 Although I enjoy seeing these animals I would never ride an animal in captivity.
-Many people there thought otherwise and rode the poor and exhausted ostriches which you can see in a picture below.
+Many people there thought otherwise and rode the poor and exhausted ostriches.

 <div class="image-row" align="center">
 	<div class="image-set">